BaseCal: Unsupervised Confidence Calibration via Base Model Signals: Limitations

 \section{Limitations}

-Our primary focus is to provide a practical and efficient calibration framework based on the observation that base LLMs are relatively well-calibrated.
-While a theoretical analysis of the underlying mechanisms driving this phenomenon is an important direction, it falls outside the scope of this work and is left as a promising avenue for future research.
-Furthermore, we mainly evaluate standard LLMs.
-It remains to be explored whether our findings generalize to other specialized architectures, such as Mixture-of-Experts (MoE) or reasoning LLMs.
-Additionally, BaseCal-Proj requires access to the base LLM's output layer, which may limit its applicability in scenarios involving closed-source API-based models or environments where internal model parameters are inaccessible.
+This work focuses on providing a practical calibration method based on the observation that base LLMs are relatively well-calibrated, while a theoretical analysis of the underlying mechanisms driving this phenomenon remains an open question.
+Additionally, our evaluation primarily targets mainstream factual QA tasks, leaving unexplored long-form generation and complex reasoning tasks, which may introduce task-specific challenges such as uncertainty propagation.
+Finally, BaseCal requires access to the base LLM's output layer, which may limit its applicability in scenarios involving closed-source API-based models or environments where internal model parameters are inaccessible.